binkley/spikes/spring-boot-domain-persistence-modeling/README.md

 which provides three methods:

-* `update(block)`, running the mutations of `block` against a mutable version of the domain object, and returning an updated domain object
+* `update(block)`, running the mutations of `block` against a mutable version of the domain object, and returning an updated and immutable domain object
-* `save()`, saving the domain object in persistence, and returning an updated domain object with any changes made by persistence (eg, audit columns)
+* `save()`, saving the domain object in persistence, and returning an updated and immutable domain object including any changes made by persistence (eg, audit columns)
 * `delete()`, deleting the domain object in persistence.
 Afterwards, the domain object is _unusable_

+In each method, the return is the _same reference_ as the original object.
+(This supports method chaining, and delegating mutations to another method or object when it makes sense.)

 These are the _only ways_ to mutate a domain object.
 As a consequence, you can directly inspect for any domain object mutation by searching for uses of these three methods, and if there are no uses, the domain object is guaranteed